 The feedback received during this consultation period will be reviewed by ministry staff and will help the Provincial Government encourage farming, protect farmland in B.C. and may determine other potential actions that should be developed or consulted upon.

-A What We Heard report on all feedback we received is expected to be released towards the end of 2019.
+A What We Heard report on all feedback we received is expected to be released early 2020.